thelazycrazybrain/LazyApiPack.Collections/LazyApiPack.Collections/ReadMe.md

 ## Dictionary Extensions
 ### Upsert
 Adds a key to a dictionary if it does not exist or updates its value.

+## Collection Extensions
+### Upsert
+Provides a function to easily add unique items to a collection.